joshbedo/Code-Challenges/README.md

 Using the following input N=5 code a function that builds a staircase N rows and N columns

 # Finding The Calendar Event Conflicts Challenge
-Using the following dataset check to see if any events have conflicting times and return them.
+Using the following dataset as your input code a function that returns events with conflicting times.

 ```
 // input